GNOME/nautilus/docs/Overview.md

 Window slot is the creator of the file if the file was already not present due to be a bookmark.

+The window has a queue with information of the closed tabs, owning references to previous files.

 = Directory Ownership =
 Every file has a directory associated, that is usually the parent.
 However, when the file is a root and has no parent, the file is called self_owned, and the directory